When it comes to remarriage, many couples have children from a previous marriage or relationship, and they may not adjust well to (re-) married life.

 Adolescent children are usually the most challenging, and it may take all your listening skills to win them round.
 This is not necessarily the easiest of relationships to deal with, and you may not be an expert on the subject, so get yourself up to speed.
 Buying a book or doing some research on the internet comes to mind, so study hard.
 It will be worth it in the long run.

 - Try to dispel any insecurities relating to feelings of disappointment and of no longer being number one in the family.

 - Give children time to adjust and don’t rush them into adapting to new domestic arrangements.

 - Make special time for children who come to stay with you intermittently and don’t live with you.
 There may be special things that they like to eat or do, so find out what these are.

 - Depending on their age, put time aside to talk and spend time doing things that enrich your relationship.
 For example, you could go ice skating, watch a movie, or they could help doing the garden.

 - Boundaries are important.
 They need to know your expectations of them when it comes to living with you.
 For example, what time do you expect them home, and are mobile phones banned from the table at meal times?

-Image from from Flickr by elena-lu used under CC BY 2.0 license
+Image from Flickr by martinak15 (CC BY 2.0 License)